 Keep the Storage Area Well Ventilated

-If there’s little airflow, you run the risk of quickly changing the composition of the components in chemicals.
+If there’s little airflow, you risk quickly changing the composition of the components in chemicals.
 It doesn’t take much for hazardous fumes to accumulate, released the second you open a container.

-Ventilation is also critical if you have multiple chemicals, pool or otherwise, which you’ve stored in close proximity to each other.
+Ventilation is also critical if you have multiple chemicals, pool or otherwise, which you’ve stored close to each other.

 Monitor How You Store Chemicals

 You need to pay careful attention to label instructions for each compound.
 You never want to store acids or store oxidizers in the same spot.
 Material data safe sheets come with each chemical.
 Reference them before use and before storing.